 In Fig.~\ref{figSM:fidelity_vs_sqlevel2}, we plot the entanglement fidelity $F_e$ against the squeezing parameter $r$.
 We see that the entanglement fidelity indeed recovers by applying the QEC circuit.
-For smaller values of the squeezing parameter $r$, the entanglement fidelity is worse since the QEC circuit dissipates the state into the manifold different from the squeezed cat state.
+For smaller values of the squeezing parameter $r$, the entanglement fidelity is worse, since the QEC circuit dissipates the state into a manifold different from the SC state manifold.